wjgilmore/dreamfactory-book/docs/reference/appendixa.md

 * `APP_CIPHER`: Database encryption cipher, options are AES-128-CBC or AES-256-CBC (default).
 Only change this if you are starting from a clean database
 * `APP_DEBUG`: When your application is in debug mode, detailed error messages with stack traces will be shown on every error that occurs within your application.
 If disabled, a simple generic error page is shown
 * `APP_ENV`: This may determine how various services behave in your application
 * `APP_KEY`: This key is used by the application for encryption and should be set to a random, 32 character string, otherwise these encrypted strings will not be safe.
 Use 'php artisan key:generate' to generate a new key.
-Please do this before deploying an application!"
+Please do this before deploying an application!
 * `APP_LOCALE`: The application locale determines the default locale that will be used by the translation service provider.
 Currently only 'en' (English) is supported
 * `APP_LOG`: This setting controls the placement and rotation of the log file used by the application
 * `APP_LOG_LEVEL`: The setting controls the amount and severity of the information logged by the application.
 This is hierarchical and goes in the following order: DEBUG -> INFO -> NOTICE -> WARNING -> ERROR -> CRITICAL -> ALERT -> EMERGENCY.
 If you set log level to WARNING then all WARNING, ERROR, CRITICAL, ALERT, and EMERGENCY will be logged.
 Setting log level to DEBUG will log everything.
 Default is WARNING